jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 rules and blockquotes will also be styled nicely.

 ![Markup Hiding in Markdown Mode](images/markup-hiding.png)

+Note that markup hiding supersedes [URL hiding](#url-hiding).
+With markup hiding, the URL and surrounding markup is hidden entirely, while with URL hiding, only the URL itself is replaced by a composition character.

 I> Markup hiding works by adding text properties to positions in the I> buffer---either the `invisible` property or the `display` property